qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Merge sort.
 Create sorted sub-sequence in smallest scale (e.g. two elements).
 Then merge two sorted sub-sequences into a bigger one, and continue.
 The invariant of sorted-ness grows up to the whole sequence.
 - Quick sort.
 Select a pivot.
 Then partition the sequence into a part that's smaller than pivot and a part that's larger than pivot (and a part that equals pivot) [^quick_sort_equal_pivot].
 By partitioning, it creates invariant $\text{LeftPartElements} < \text{Pivot} < \text{RightPartElements}$.
 By recursively creating such invariants until to the smallest scale (individual elements), the whole sequence is sorted.
 - Binary search tree.
 It creates invariant $\text{LeftSubtreeElements} < \text{ParentNode} < \text{RightSubtreeElements}$.
 When there is only one node, the invariant is produced at the smallest scale.
 Every insertion then follows that invariant and then grows and maintains that invariant.
+- Dijkstra algorithm.
+The visited nodes are the nodes whose shortest path from source are known.
+By using the nodes that we know shortest path, it "expand" on graph, knowing new node's shortest path from source.
+The algorithm iteratively add new nodes into the invariant, until it spans the whole graph.

 [^quick_sort_equal_pivot]: About the elements that equals the pivot, how exactly to treat them is implementation-specific.
 Some put them into the first partition.
 Some put then into another third partition.